SEO Trends and Tricks

 Rankbrain is, quite simply said, Google’s deep learning AI dedicated to the company’s search engine, and one of the biggest responsible for many of the tweaks and algorithm updates that have been pushed since its introduction.

-SEO in 2019, (or Google more specifically) will continue to rely on Rankbrain to sort out ranks, so it’s important we understand what we (so far) know about it, and how we can optimize for it.
+SEO, (or Google more specifically) will continue to rely on Rankbrain to sort out ranks, so it’s important we understand what we (so far) know about it, and how we can optimize for it.

 Backlinko has talked a lot about it, and he considers it an AI that largely relies on two factors to classify the search engine results pages and determine who gets the top spot: